 - Cleanup coordinator thank you gift

 Materials are shipped by Federal Express or UPS to cleanup coordinators during the week before the cleanup date.

 Please have your volunteers read and sign the sign-in sheet/waiver you will receive with your supplies.
 (PDF copies of the sign-in sheets will be posted here later in the summer.)
 Please use the DCR version of the sign-in sheet for all cleanups held at Department of Conservation and Recreation (DCR) locations.

 Please submit this report, which lists details such as the number of volunteers and bags of debris collected, as soon as possible after completion of your cleanup.
 Email to email@example.com.
 (You will receive a copy in the mail with your supplies.)

 An 8½"x11" cleanup poster will be posted later in the summer.
-You can download and customize this 8½"x11" cleanup poster with your cleanup information.
+You can download and customize this poster with your cleanup information.
 You can fill it out online or hand write the details.
 If you do not have a printer, just let us know, and we'll ship some printed posters to you with your supplies.

 Ocean Conservancy provides data cards to record items collected by volunteers, along with a data summary sheet for each cleanup.
 (You will receive these in the mail with your supplies.)

 Below are links to some additional materials to assist with your cleanup efforts.